victor-smirnov/memoria-site/content/en/docs/overview/hermes.md

 Memory for tag is allocated address-wise *before* the object.
 Objects may have gaps between them in memory caused by alignment requirements.
 In that case, if a tag fits into this gap, it's allocated there.
 With high probability, short tags (for commonly used objects) do not take extra memory.

-From the API's perspecitve, Hermes objects consist from two part.
+From the API's perspective, Hermes objects consist from two part.
 The first part is a private C++ object with verbose API conforming to certain rules.
 The second part is a public `View` for this object, this is much like `std::string_view` for string-like data.
 Mutable Hermes object receive a reference to the corresponding Document's arena allocator to allocate new data in.
 View object encapsulates all these complexities.

 Views are *owning* in Hermes.
 Object's view holds a reference to the corresponding Document (for memory allocation) with a fast, *non-atomic*, reference counter.
 Hermes Views are nearly zero-cost, but not thread-safe.